Rabia-Riaz05/analyze_my_password/README.md

 # Security Note:
 Your password is never sent to HaveIBeenPwned in plain text.
 It is first hashed using SHA-1, and only the first 5 characters of the hash are sent for verification (following HIBP's k-anonymity model).

-Your password is never sent to HaveIBeenPwned in plain text.
-It is first hashed using SHA-1, and only the first 5 characters of the hash are sent for verification (following HIBP's k-anonymity model).